Available in Classic and VPC

 While operating the created bucket, you may encounter situations where you need to change the bucket options set during creation.
 Object Storage enables you to change the settings of the created bucket conveniently.

-The following describes how to manage the bucket that was created and is in use.
+To manage the bucket that was created and is in use:

 -